 Social Enterprise Incubator

 The Social Enterprise Incubator subject involves designing, developing and pitching your own social enterprises over the course of a semester.
-In 2018, the subject will include greater engagement with the social entrepreneurship sector, including site visits and global guest speakers.

 Gain an understanding of the community sector and community development through a substantial volunteer experience.